ismaildawoodjee/GreatEx/README.md

 ![Retail pipeline DAG](assets/images/current_dag.png)

-- `validate_retail_source_data`: This task uses the BashOperator to run a GreatEx Checkpoint for validating data in the `postgres-source` database.
+- `validate_retail_source_data`: This task uses the PythonOperator to run a GreatEx Checkpoint for validating data in the `postgres-source` database.
 A Checkpoint is a pair between a Datasource and an Expectation Suite, so to create a Checkpoint, both the Datasource and the Expectation Suite must be present (see the section on [Configuring Great Expectations](#configuring-great-expectations)).